USCbiostats/PM566/website/content/assignment/14-final.md

 ---
 title: "Final Project"
 output: tufte::tufte_html
-date: 2022-11-16
+date: 2023-11-17
 ---

 # Final Project

-- Presentation (5 minutes): Wednesday November 30th, 2022
+- Presentation (5 minutes): Friday December 1st, 2023

-- Written report (single spaced, 6-8 pages where 3-4 pages are tables and figures): Wednesday December 7, 2022
+- Written report (single spaced, 6-8 pages where 3-4 pages are tables and figures): Friday December 8th, 2023.

 **Learning Objective**: To apply the skills learned in PM 566 by analyzing and interpreting a dataset of your choice.

 **Narrative**: Through this project you will launch a portfolio of data science projects that will become seminal for your job hunt.

 Using the dataset from your midterm, make sure you have formulated a clear and concise question to answer.
 You will apply the